p-v-o-s/pvos-blog/co2/f/index.md

 | **Rev F** PVOS CO2 Monitor rendered by JLCPB.
 You can order 5 boards for them via [this link](). |

 ## <a name="firmware"></a>Firmware Setup

+Video tutorial covering how to set up the firmware is here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7GUvPnLI-jg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can also use the below guide:

 ### Arduino IDE Version